Saleh Kamboh Mosque

 The Saleh Kamboh Mosque (صالح کمبوہ مسجد) is a mosque located in Lahore in the Pakistani province of Punjab.
 The mosque was built by Muhammad Saleh Kamboh, a court historian during the reign of Mughal emperor Shah Jahan.
 Although the mosque was built during the reign of Aurangzeb, it includes features of Shahjahani architecture.

 Background

-Muhammad Saleh Kamboh was a calligrapher and a court historian during the time of Mughal emperor Shah Jahan.
+Muhammad Saleh Kamboh was a calligrapher and court historian during the reign of Mughal emperor Shah Jahan.
 He has been credited with compiling Shahjahannama, a biography of Shah Jahan.
 In addition to being a commander of five hundred soldiers, he also served as a governor of the Punjab province.
 According to historic records, he died while fighting during the tenure of Bengal governor Islam Khan II.
 The mosque was built by Saleh Kamboh in 1659 AD.